CompPsyUnion/2526-wechat-blogs/CONTRIBUTING.md

 **Review Rejected:**

-- We will comment below the issue explaining the reason
+- We will comment below the issue explaining the reason and add an `invalid` label
-- And close this issue
+- We will then close this issue

 ##### Outline Key Points